pskowronek/epaper-clock-and-more/README.md

 - install [Raspbian](https://www.raspberrypi.org/downloads/) on SD card using [this](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) instruction
 - enable and configure WiFi before you start the system - more [here](https://howchoo.com/g/ndy1zte2yjn/how-to-set-up-wifi-on-your-raspberry-pi-without-ethernet)
-- find the IP of RPi by scanning you local network or take a look at your router to find a new device connected to your network
+- find the IP of RPi by scanning your local network or take a look at your router to find a new device connected to your network
 - SSH to your raspberry: ```ssh pi@10.20.30.40```
 - python 2.7 should be already present, you may want to verify this by running: ```python --version```
 - install git: ```sudo apt install git```